KTarun003/finance-management/readme.md

 - Add New record of a Loan
 - Recover the Loan
-- Show history of Recoveries
+- Show History of Recoveries
 - Show Daily Profit person-wise
 - Show Daily Profit date-wise
 - Show Profit month-wise